Clean Electricity Investment Tax Credits for Tax-Exempt Entities

 Learn how Rebuilding Broken Places Community Development Corporation and Greenleaf Christian Church in Goldsboro went solar in 2023 using the Clean Electricity Investment Tax Credit.
 Watch the video.

-See this testimonial and more on our Testimonials page.
+See more testimonials on our Testimonials page.